frontendfrequencies/Home/dev-diary/entry-2.md

 - Adding a photo to a web page.
 (I used this skill to get my logo on the homepage!)

 ### Challenges
 The only true challenges for me today were tiny little typos that I struggled to catch.
 For example, when I was tasked with debugging someone else's code, I failed to catch a `/` in the end tag `</h3>`.
-And when trying to embed an image on a webpage, I kept writing "herf" but learned (when I kept failing) that it is actually spelled `href`, h-r-e-f.
+And when trying to embed an image on a webpage, I kept writing "herf" but learned (after many failed attempts) that it is actually spelled `href`, h-r-e-f.
 I made up a little mental trick to help me stop calling it "herf" (like Nerf Gun) in my head, and that's:

 h = "Hey!"
 ref = "Let's reference this URL."